 The Government, the Local Authority and the schools acknowledge the financial and work pressures some families are subject to and in exceptional circumstances are prepared to authorise term time leave of absence.
 Most parents acknowledge the need for these absences to be managed carefully to avoid having a detrimental effect on their child's education and do co-operate with the schools, however, a significant minority of parents take their children out of school without authority.

-The government has introduced legislation allowing the Local Authority to issue penalty notices to parents who fail to ensure their children attend school and this is incorporated within our Penalty Notice Code of Conduct.
-All schools within Redcar and Cleveland are encouraged to adopt a common leave of absence policy to ensure legal compliance;
+The government has introduced legislation allowing the Local Authority to issue penalty notices to parents who fail to ensure their children attend.